Free Finite Group Actions on Rational Homology 3--Spheres: Restrictions in the homologically trivial case

 \section{Restrictions in the homologically trivial case}

 In this section we focus on the special case when the $G$--action on $M$ is trivial in homology.
 This imposes some drastic restrictions.

-\begin{proposition} If $G$ acts freely and homologically trivially on a rational homology 3--sphere $M$, then every elementary abelian subgroup of $G$ has rank at most two. \end{proposition} \begin{proof} From Corollary \ref{exponents} and the fact that $\wH^r(G,L)$ has exponent $p$ when $L$ has trivial action and $r\ne 0$, we see that if $(\bZ /p)^r$ acts freely and homologically trivially on $M$, then $p^r$ divides $p^2$ and the result follows. \end{proof}
+\begin{proposition} If $G$ acts freely and homologically trivially on a rational homology 3--sphere $M$, then every elementary abelian subgroup of $G$ has rank at most two. \end{proposition} \begin{proof} We may assume that $G = (\cy p)^r$ for some prime $p$.
+Note that $\wH^k(G,H_1(M;\bZ))$ has exponent $p$ when $H_1(M;\bZ)$ has trivial action and $k\ne 0$, by the K\"unneth Theorem.
+From Corollary \ref{exponents} we see that if $(\cy{p})^r$ acts freely and homologically trivially on $M$, then $p^r$ divides $p^2$ and the result follows. \end{proof}

 Let us write the trivial $\bZ G$--module $H_1(M;\bZ)$ as a direct sum of finitely generated, finite abelian $p$--groups $A_p = H_1(M;\bZ)_{(p)}$.
 Then we have